Research

 The Scientific & Research Team supports the development and implementation of research initiatives within Amyloidosis Africa.
 The team contributes expertise in biostatistics, clinical data management, research coordination, and medical education to strengthen scientific collaboration, support registry development, and advance evidence generation on cardiac amyloidosis across Africa

-• Dr. Anders Barasa
+• Dr. Anders Barasa, MD, PhD, FESC

-Clinical Lead & Advisory Board Director | Cardiologist & Heart Failure Specialist
+Advisory Board Director & Scientific Lead | Consultant Cardiologist & Heart Failure Specialist

-• Dr. Christine Mwachari
+• Dr. Christine Mwachari, MD, PhD

-Dr. Christine Mwachari
+Dr. Christine Mwachari, MD, PhD

 • Kennedy Odhiambo, MPH, MA (PPM), PhD